Skip Navigation Links

 <h1>) and regions (especially

 <main>) is a vital aspect of keyboard accessibility.
 Unfortunately, browsers do not yet natively support this type of navigation without the use of extensions or a screen reader.
-Even though "skip navigation" links are a rather clumsy and obtrusive solution to a real world problem, they are still often necessary to best meet the needs of all keyboard users.
+Even though skip navigation links are a rather clumsy and obtrusive solution to a real-world problem, they are still often necessary to best meet the needs of all keyboard users.

 Alternate reading orders

 When the visual order does not align with the navigation and reading order, sighted keyboard or screen reader users may be confused when what they are seeing or navigating to seemingly jumps around the visual page.
 These types of layouts are not recommended.